Defined Terms and Documents 'Aboriginal Teenager Life Skills' RTV Social Inclusion Early Intervention Philanthropic Programme

 Three Benefits To Ten Corporate Sponsors provide a unique opportunity to exploit the Motivational Incentive Of RTV to enable a Public Relations Bonanza For Ten Corporate Sponsors.

-Review of the Programme Budget Costs highlights that Student Sports Clothing, Equipment, Suit and PC costs and Out-Of-Pocket Various Parties Costs are low, with the key resource inputs for the success of the 'Aboriginal Teenager Life Skills' Programme are -
+Review of the Programme Budget Costs highlights that Student Sports Clothing, Equipment, Suit and PC costs and Out-Of-Pocket Various Parties Costs are low, with the key resource inputs for the success of the 'Aboriginal Teenager Life Skills' Philanthropic Programme are -

-1. Thirty Philanthropic Elder Colleagues / Wise Old Owls contributing Complimentary Low Cost Initiatives to embellish the DRAFT 'Aboriginal Teenager Life Skills' Programme in order to Agree The Final Format of the 'Aboriginal Teenager Life Skills' Programme;
+1. Thirty Philanthropic Elder Colleagues / Wise Old Owls contributing Complimentary Low Cost Initiatives to embellish the DRAFT 'Aboriginal Teenager Life Skills' Philanthropic Programme in order to Agree The Final Format of the 'Aboriginal Teenager Life Skills' Philanthropic Programme;

 2. the powerful Motivational Incentive Of RTV; and

-3. Intellectual Property possessed by the 30 Wise Old Owls to Administer The Final Format of the 'Aboriginal Teenager Life Skills' Programme.
+3. Intellectual Property possessed by the 30 Wise Old Owls to Administer The Final Format of the 'Aboriginal Teenager Life Skills' Philanthropic Programme.

 +++ Two x 60 minutes episodes of Work Experience 'At the Leading Edge' (one of the Four Proposed RTV Programmes) provides an opportunity for each of the Ten Corporate Sponsors to display their primary business activity(s), particularly to the Teenager Viewing Audience, which -